 Velvet elbow pillows, finger measurements "to the millimeter," canary yellow leather...

 Do I need leather gloves?
 Does that even matter?
 I nudged my mother and handed her the article.
 Her eyes lit up.

 Suddenly, it became a center point for our days in Lisbon.
 We planned lunches and tours around making sure we could get to "the glove shop" while it was open.

 Travel + Leisure's article details the red-carpet treatment patrons experiences at Luvaria Ulisses.
 Well... they detailed the red-carpet treatment Travel + Leisure gets at Luvaria Ulisses.

 They article didn't lie about the tiny size of the shop.
-As soon as you walk in you have already reached the back wall.
+As soon as you walk in you’ve already reached the back wall.
 All available glove styles are on display, with the 'for sale' versions hiding down a tiny storage hallway just out of sight.
-The hallway looked exactly like Ollivander's Wand Shop.
+The hallway looks exactly like Ollivander's Wand Shop.

 And what gloves were available to purchase in that size?
 Practically none.
 I pointed to style after style of gloves, and received the same, one word response every time: